ftctechnh/ftc_app/README.md

 #6183 code
-This fork is for Team 6183 Thunderduck's usage on their robot.
+This fork is for Team 6183 Thunderduck's usage.
 Editing is only allowed for collaborators, if you would like to have access to the file let one of the collaborators know.
+You will need to make a GitHub account and tell one of them your username or email.
 Current list of collaborators (please update):
 * Justin
 * Nick
 * Erin